l0k18/steemportal/README.md

 A python3/Gtk+-3.0 based application for accessing and interacting with the Steem blockchain forum system.
-It uses Piston, from the user @xeroc, whose main page can be found here: http://piston.readthedocs.io/en/stable/
+It uses Piston, from the user @xeroc, whose main page can be found here: http://piston.readthedocs.io/en/stable/ It also uses code from a port from the project 'mdpreview' which you can find here: https://github.com/fboender/mdpreview which is used to enable markdown previewing.

 ### Motivations for this project